-1. A faculty member who obtains evidence of academic fraud should inform the student of this evidence, either orally or in writing.
-The faculty member may also provide the student

-2. If the faculty member cannot resolve the matter satisfactorily with the student, they may file a formal complaint against the student through the office of the dean of the faculty member's school or college.
+- 1. A faculty member who obtains evidence of academic fraud should inform the student of this evidence, either orally or in writing.
+The faculty member may also provide the student with the opportunity to respond to the charges.
+If the matter is resolved informally between the faculty member and the student, the faculty member must communicate in writing to the dean of their school or college the nature of the charges made against the student and how the matter was resolved. - 2.
+If the faculty member cannot resolve the matter satisfactorily with the student, they may file a formal complaint against the student through the office of the dean of the faculty member's school or college.

-Formal process
+Formal Process

 - 1. Upon receiving formal charges of academic fraud, the office of the dean of the school or college shall thereupon notify the student in writing of the complaint, the evidence upon which the complaint is based, the penalty to be imposed, and all rights of appeal. - 2.
-If a student wishes to contest the allegations of the complaint, they may do so according to the process stipulated in the by-laws of the school or college in which the alleged offense occurred.
+If a student wishes to contest the allegations of the com-plaint, they may do so according to the process stipulated in the by-laws of the school or college in which the alleged offense occurred.
 In such a case, the student will also be informed of the time and location of a hearing on the complaint and of all rights of appeal. - 3.
 Upon determination by the school/college committee that hears the initial appeal that sufficient evidence exists to sup- port the allegations contained in the complaint, or in cases in which the student chooses not to contest the complaint, the prescribed penalty shall be imposed. - 4.
 The dean will notify the associate provost in writing of the name of the student who has been found to have engaged in academic fraud. - 5.
 Appeals beyond an individual school/college body may be made by the student to the university's Academic Review Board.
 Please see the following section for board duties.
-Appeal to the Academic Review Board must be initiated by the student through the Office of the Associate Provost. - 6.
-In the event a complaint is filed against a student alleging academic fraud and the student is not enrolled in the course in which academic fraud is alleged, action will be taken by the dean's office of the school/college where the student is matriculated. - 7.
+Appeal to the Academic Review Board must be initiated by the student through the Office of the Associate Provost.

+- 6. In the event a complaint is filed against a student alleging academic fraud and the student is not enrolled in the course in which academic fraud is alleged, action will be taken by the dean's office of the school/college where the student is matriculated. - 7.
 An "F" for academic fraud will supersede any other mark including a "W" for withdrawal.
 When a student is found to have engaged in academic fraud under Widener's academic fraud policies, that student is prohibited from exercising the repeat-of-course option to remove the "F" grade (given as a result of fraud) from the GPA calculation. - 8.
 A confidential, centralized listing of students disciplined for academic fraud will be maintained by the Office of the Provost.
 In the event of the filing of a complaint alleging a second offense, the student will be informed, in writing, by the Office of the Provost of such complaint.
-Names will be dropped from the list of first offenders upon graduation or at the end of seven years after the last attendance.

-9. The above-articulated steps constitute due process when students are accused of academic fraud
+Names will be dropped from the list of first offenders upon graduation or at the end of seven years after the last attendance. - 9.
+The above-articulated steps constitute due process when students are accused of academic fraud.